 The kiss with Percilyn notwithstanding, I had left a girl behind in the States.
 We corresponded continuously.
 We had had a wonderful teen courtship for six years; nobody died, and nobody got pregnant.
 By our community standards, that was a successful romance.
 I loved her and expected to marry her when we completed college.

-The happy ending is that within three years, both of us had met and married two wonderful people and before long were producing children of our own.
-Our marriages, not to each other, have been richer, more satisfying than either of us could have imagined as teens.
+The happy ending is that both of us had met and married two wonderful people within three years and before long were producing children of our own.
+Not to each other, our marriages have been richer, more satisfying than either of us could have imagined as teens.
 I’m very happy for both of us.

 Travel can change your life as it changed mine.
 I’m glad I did it while I was young.